 Leverage.
-Each Fund may engage in transactions that have the effect of leverage.
+A Fund may engage in transactions that have the effect of leverage.
 Although leverage creates an opportunity for increased total return, it also can create special risk considerations.
 For example, leverage from borrowing may amplify changes in a Fund's NAV.
 Although the principal of such borrowings will be fixed, a Fund's assets may change in value during the time the borrowing is outstanding.
 Leverage from borrowing creates interest expenses for a Fund.
-To the extent the income derived from securities purchased with borrowed funds is sufficient to cover the cost of leveraging, the net income derived from securities purchased with borrowed funds is not sufficient to cover the cost of leveraging, the net income of a Fund will be less than it would be if leverage were not used and, therefore, the amount (if any) available for distribution to the Fund's shareholders as dividends will be reduced.
+To the extent the income derived from securities purchased with borrowed funds is sufficient to cover the cost of leveraging, the net income of a Fund will be greater than it would be if leverage were not used.
+Conversely, to the extent the income derived from securities purchased with borrowed funds is not sufficient to cover the cost of leveraging, the net income of a Fund will be less than it would be if leverage were not used and, therefore, the amount (if any) available for distribution to the Fund's shareholders as dividends will be reduced.
 Reverse repurchase agreements, securities lending transactions, when-issued and delayed-delivery transactions, certain Financial Instruments (as defined above), and short sales, among others, may create leverage.

 Policies and Limitations.
 For the Funds' policies and limitations on borrowing, see "Investment Policies and Limitations -- Borrowing" above.
-In addition, each Fund may borrow to purchase securities needed to close out short sales entered into for hedging purposes and to facilitate other hedging transactions.
+Each Fund may make investments while borrowings are outstanding.
+A Fund also may use leverage to purchase securities needed to close out short sales or to obtain the collateral needed to borrow a security in order to effect a short sale of that security.
+A Fund may engage in transactions that have the effect of leverage for investment purposes and to facilitate hedging transactions.